A formal management plan, the Fisheries (Marine Plant) Rules 2017

 About 40 individuals on King Island collect the cast bull kelp and transport it to the Kelp Industries plant in Currie.
 Kelp harvesting generates about $2 million worth of income for King Island.

-The end product of dried bull kelp is the extraction of alginates, which are used in thickening solutions in a wide variety of products, including sauces, syrups, creams, lotions and ice cream.
-The cast bull kelp industry on King Island supplies about 5% of the world production of alginates.
+The end product of dried bull kelp is the extraction of alginates, which are used in thickening solutions in a wide variety of products including

-The third part of the fishery is the localised collection of cast seaweeds and seagrasses.
-There are several locations around Tasmanian where large volumes of seaweed and seagrass are washed ashore.
-At some of the locations, licensed operators are able to collect the cast weed.
+There are several locations around Tasmania where large volumes of seaweed and seagrass are washed ashore.
+At some of the locations licensed operators are able to collect the cast weed.
 The bulk of the cast weed is bagged and sold in garden shops as garden mulch.
-These are usually are small-scale operations working a few beaches.
+These are usually small-scale operations working a few beaches.

-Finally, there is currently no direct harvesting of native seaweeds.
+There is currently no direct harvesting of native seaweeds.
 The Department does not encourage such harvesting due to the importance of seaweeds to Tasmania's marine ecosystems and no native species may be taken if it is attached to the substrate.
-See also: Undaria Action Plan

 .Recreational Seaweed Collection